 Marfan syndrome is hereditary, which means it can be passed to a child from a parent who's affected.

-In around three-quarters (75%) of cases, Marfan syndrome is inherited from 1 parent.
+In around 3 in 4 cases, Marfan syndrome is inherited from 1 parent.

 The syndrome is autosomal dominant, which means a child can inherit it even if only 1 parent has the syndrome.

-There's therefore a 1 in 2 (50%) chance that the child of a parent with Marfan syndrome will inherit the syndrome.
+There is therefore a 1 in 2 chance that the child of a parent with Marfan syndrome will inherit the syndrome.

-The gene defect leads to abnormal production of a protein called fibrillin, resulting in parts of the body being able to stretch abnormally when placed under any kind of stress.
+The gene defect leads to reduced production of a protein called fibrillin, resulting in parts of the body being able to stretch abnormally when placed under any kind of stress.

 The defective fibrillin gene also causes some bones to grow longer than they should.